 A convection microwave is much more versatile than a standard microwave.
 In addition to simple tasks like reheating, defrosting, making microwave-ready meals, and melting things like chocolate and butter, they also act like a second oven.

 In addition to standard microwave technlogy, these dual-purpose appliances come with an extra built-in heating element, as well as a fan that helps circulate the heat around the inside of the unit.
 When used in convection mode, the unit acts like a traditional oven.
 This means you can bake, roast, crisp, and cook as you would in a full-size oven.

-Below is a table to describe the differences between stadard conventional microwaves and convection microwaves:
+Below is a table to describe the differences between standard conventional microwaves and convection microwaves:

 Do I need a grill in my microwave?

 Some of the more modern microwaves come with a broil element on the top.
-Using the grill rack accessory you can perfectly position your food to start grilling.
-These microwaves can act as a standard microwave, grill, or in combination mode you can speed up your cooking.
-Unlike convection microwaves, they do not have a fan to distribute heat evenly around the inside of the unit, so they are not ideal for baking.
+Using the grill rack accessory, you can perfectly position your food to start grilling.
+These microwaves can act as a standard microwave and grill.
+When placed in combination mode, you can even speed up your cooking.
+Unlike convection microwaves, they do not have a fan to distribute heat evenly around the inside of the unit.
+This means they are not ideal for baking.

-Creating a crispy pizza or reheating a slice for perfection is the claim to fame for a grill microwave.
-However, you can cook chops, sausages, steaks, hamburgers, bacon, and thin fish in these microwaves, too.
-Your children will enjoy toasts or grilled cheese sandwiches made in this unit.
+Creating a crispy pizza or reheating a slice to perfection is the claim to fame for a grill microwave.
+However, you can cook chops, sausages, steaks, hamburgers, bacon, and thin fish in these microwaves too.
+Your children will also enjoy toast or grilled cheese sandwiches made in this unit.

 Are there Microwaves with Steam Technology?

-We do not recommend steam microwaves at this time as they do not add an incredible value.
+We do not recommend steam microwaves at this time because they do not add incredible value.